X1Aaron/lxq/README.md

 # LXQ

 LXQ takes your server or VPS installs LXD and runs each app in it own LXD Container.
 During setup a wild card certificate is generated for your domain, and apps are reachable via appname.domain.com - apps are automaticly configured to work with the nginx reverse proxy, so no setup is needed.
-Simply type `lxd install <appname>` wait for the installation to finish, then browse to appname.domain.com
+Simply type `lxd install <appname>` wait for the installation to finish, then browse to appname.domain.com This allows you to quickly and easily install apps on one server, while keep them isolated.

 # System Requirements